James Robert Baker: Critical reception

 The book caused a great deal of controversy among critics, with some calling it "irresponsible", and saying it was "determined to give offense" and "appears to endorse violence".
 One critic of the book wrote, "The work rapidly becomes an apology for political terrorism and effectively advocates the assassination of the entire American New Right.
 While the reasons for such a vengeance motif are perhaps evident, can it really be countenanced?
 Are we still justified in referring to this as art?
 And even if we are, is there a point at which such invective (and such suggestions) become simply counterproductive?"
 Another critic, however, called it "a masterful creation" and wrote: "In coming years Baker will be seen as having understood the implications of this period in our history while the rest of us were simply living it".
 It polarized the reading public as well, with letters to the editor of major newspapers both supporting and opposing Baker's ideology.
 Baker himself was aware that the book would be controversial, and deliberately provoked much of the reaction he received.
 He said:

 "Tim and Pete tries to convey in print what people really think rather than what they should think or what's P.C.
 My fantasy was to leave readers so infuriated they'd throw down the book and march right out to a gun store because they wanted to see the finale so bad they realize the only way it'd happen is if they make it happen in real life!"

+Bleeding Skull released Baker's film Blonde Death on Blu-ray in 2024 and ranked it the #1 "Best Shot-on-Video Film".